OmniFocus entered its third release cycle with the release of OmniFocus 3 for iOS.

-I feel, the developer team succeeded in their trade-off of designing an app which is both powerful on the iPad, and usable on the iPhone.
+I feel the developer team succeeded in their trade-off of designing an app which is both powerful on the iPad and usable on the iPhone.

 The customizability of custom perspectives and inspectors also plays a rule.
-You could customize both devices individually, depending which features you use where.
+You could customize both devices individually, depending on which features you use where.